jimshowalter/architecture-enforcer/README.md

 We are grateful to the author of pf-CDA!

 And we're very grateful to Steve Hartman for his clear vision of how a target architecture should be articulated.

+## Recommendations ##

+While developing this tool, we found a static-analysis tool that scales and works very well: https://www.codemr.co.uk.

 ## Shameless Plug ##